hellenike/textbook/docs/preliminaries/accent/index.md

 Ancient Greek in the fifth and fourth centuries BCE was spoken with a pitch accent: that is, the pitch of your voice would rise or fall on different syllables.
 Later, this evolved into a stress accent: as in English or modern Greek, accented syllables came to be pronounced instead with extra stress.
 Ancient scholars worried about the "correct" pronounciation as pitch accent began to disappear, and devised a system of three accent marks to indicate the proper pitch for a syllable.
 Their word for these accents, τόνος, was also used to refer to systems of pitch in Greek music, and is the source of the English word "tone."

-The *acute* accent indicated that your voice should rise on the accented syllable, and was called ὀξύτονον, the "sharp" or "high pitch".
-The *grave* accent indicated that the voice should fall.
+The **acute** accent indicated that your voice should rise on the accented syllable, and was called ὀξύτονον, the "sharp" or "high pitch".
+The **grave** accent indicated that the voice should fall.
 It was called the βαρύτονον, the "heavy" or "low pitch".
-The *circumflex* signaled that your voice should rise and then fall on a single syllable.
+The **circumflex** signaled that your voice should rise and then fall on a single syllable.
 Its name was the περισπόμενος τόνος, a pitch that is bent or wrapped around as it travels up and then down.
 On an alpha, they could look like this:

 - acute: ά
 - grave: ὰ
 - circumflex: ᾶ

 Because English speakers are accustomed to stress accents, we will pronounce any accented syllable, regardless of type of accent, with a stress accent.
+If you are comfortable speaking a language that uses pitch to distinguish meaning, feel free to add pitch to your pronounciation of ancient Greek!

 ### Accented words

 Every Greek sentence was a flow of higher and lower pitches, and every word had its own accent, except for a very small number of special cases.
-One group of small words that do not carry an accent or affect the accents of other words are called *proclitics.*  These include some forms of the article ("the"), ὁ, ἡ, οἱ, αἱ; a few prepositions like εἰς ("into"), ἐκ ("out of") , ἐν ("in"), and some conjunctions like εἰ ("if") and ὡς  ("as, that, since").
-There are also *enclitics*, short words that affect the accents of other words in a sentence but do not have their own accent.
+One group of small words that do not carry an accent or affect the accents of other words are called **proclitics**.
+These include some forms of the article ("the"), ὁ, ἡ, οἱ, αἱ; a few prepositions like εἰς ("into"), ἐκ ("out of") , ἐν ("in"), and some conjunctions like εἰ ("if") and ὡς  ("as, that, since").
+There are also **enclitics**, short words that affect the accents of other words in a sentence but do not have their own accent.
 We'll learn more about enclitics in Module 2.

 ### General rules